tapted/pub-dartlang/app/doc/package-layout.markdown

         enchilada_test.dart
         tortilla_test.dart

 Every self-respecting package should have tests.
-With pub, the convention is that these go in a `test` directory (or some directory inside it if you like) and have `_test` at the end of their file names.
+With Tavern, the convention is that these go in a `test` directory (or some directory inside it if you like) and have `_test` at the end of their file names.